Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/course_work/alanfalkowski/benzene-project/README.md

 5) C6H6_PSI4_EOMCCSD_d2h: Also I performed an EOM-CCSD calculation to compare with my multireference calculations.
 This has been performed using the psi4 package.

-6) C6H6_CAS_6-6_d2h_table.odt: Informations about occupations, active space, etc.
+6) C6H6_CAS_6-6_d2h_table.pdf: Informations about occupations, active space, etc.

-7) launch.sh: An example SLURM submission file for clusters that use SLURM
+7) detailed_options_columbus.pdf: A step-by-step of how I have done the calculations in COLUMBUS, for both CASSCF and MRCI.

-8) short_report: a short written report with the summary of the results obtained in the workshop project
+8) launch.sh: An example SLURM submission file for clusters that use SLURM